beginning of content

 A common therapy is 'cognitive behavioural therapy' (CBT).
 This helps you identify and change your thoughts, feelings and behaviours associated with your eating disorder.

 Another therapy is dialectical behaviour therapy (DBT).
-It helps you manage your emotions and accept who you are.
+It helps you manage your emotions and accept yourself.

 Nutrition education

 A dietitian can help you learn healthy eating habits and behaviours.
-This will help you return to a healthy weight.
-They can also check that you get the right levels of vitamins and minerals.
+They may be able to help you return to a healthy weight.
+A dietitian can also check that you get the right amount of vitamins and minerals.

 Medicines

-There is no medicine to specifically treat eating disorders.
+There is no medicine specifically used to treat people with eating disorders.
 However, you may be prescribed medicines to treat other illnesses such as depression or anxiety.

 Medicines should be used alongside other treatments.